10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 ## Styles

-One of the nice benefits of block based themes where everything is made out of blocks is that only the styles for the blocks that are actually used on the page are loaded.
-So you WordPress essentially does some code splitting for you.
+One of the nice benefits of block based themes where everything is made out of blocks is that only the styles for the blocks actually used on the page are loaded.
+WordPress essentially does some code splitting for you.

-Whats even more interesting is that on top of just code splitting, WordPress also does some light critical CSS extraction for you.
+What's even more interesting is that on top of code splitting, WordPress also does some light critical CSS extraction for you.

-When a page is loaded WordPress parses the blocks from top to bottom.
-And any time it encounters a block it will try to load all the styles associated with that block.
-As it does that it has a little buffer where instead of loading the individual css file, it will take the styles and actually inline them into the head of the document.
-WordPress will to that until that buffer is full and then it will start loading the css remaining CSS files separately.
-That way the blocks at the top of the page should have all their styles already present on the page when they are rendered.
+When a page is loaded, WordPress parses the blocks from top to bottom.
+Any time it encounters a block, it tries to load all the styles associated with that block.
+It has a small buffer where instead of loading the individual CSS file, it inlines the styles directly into the `<head>` of the document.
+WordPress does that until the buffer is full, and then it starts loading the remaining CSS files separately.
+That way the blocks at the top of the page should have all their styles already present when they are rendered.

 ![Diagram how WordPress parses blocks top to bottom](../../static/img/block-css-inlining.png)